Explain why singing can boost our immune system?

 In detail, for those interested!

-Effects of singing on stress
+Influence of singing on stress reduction

-Stimulation of the immune system through singing
+Activation of antibodies and immune cells through singing

 Did you know?